|A Place Where Violence Rules|

 With Karzai scheduled to step down next year, the Afghan people have reason to be concerned about their future.
 The challenges facing Afghanistan are both vexing and formidable, many people are concerned as to the cost and commitments to security going forward and if the Taliban will play a role, their attitude towards women would most likely set back much of the progress that has been achieved.
 Currently, the future of American's future involvement is not carved in stone, but it looks like a fast exit is coming.
 According to Obama, any agreement on troop withdrawals must include an immunity agreement in which US troops are not subjected to Afghan law.
 American is looking to legally protect its troops after a series of damaging incidents and disclosures involving American troops in Afghanistan occurred.

 Considering the strained relations between Afghanistan and the United States it may be time to exit.
-The President recently stated "We achieved our central goal, or have come very close to achieving our central goal, which is to de-capacitate al-Qaeda, to dismantle them, to make sure that they can’t attack us again,” Obama added.
-“At the end of this conflict, we are going to be able to say that the sacrifices that were made by those men and women in uniform has brought about the goal that we sought.”
-This may be an optimistic view of the situation by a President who like many of the American people know or feel we have spent way too much achieving very little.
+President Obama stated "We achieved our central goal, or have come very close to achieving our central goal, which is to de-capacitate al-Qaeda, to dismantle them, to make sure that they can’t attack us again,” he then added.
+“At the end of this conflict, we are going to be able to say that the sacrifices that were made by those men and women in uniform have brought about the goal that we sought.”
+The fact is many Americans may feel this is an optimistic view of the situation by a President who like many of the American people know or are inclined to think we have spent way too much achieving very little.